The fruit of the Spirit is . . . patience.

 Ha ha.

 Years went by before I finally learned that “being patient” doesn’t mean letting the children disobey and disobey while you stand by, smiling placidly and speaking gently.
-Instead, those gentle words should accompany a swift correction.
+Instead, those gentle words should be accompanied by swift and appropriate correction.

 So I came to find out that I didn’t even really understand what patience was.